jaimeviloriogreen/friends-list-app/README.md

 - pg
 - uuid

-The database I have used was PostgresSQL, as you can confirm by your self.
+The database I have used was PostgresSQL (You must have it installed on your computer, and run the queries that I have left you in the database.sql file), as you can confirm by your self.

 **Postdata**: Recommended Node.js version: Nodejs >= v13.
 To start, run **npm install**.